Enqurance/CS5228_Project/README.md

 `FineTuning.ipynb`

-Jupiter notebook containing the hyperparameter finetuning steps, and some exploratory work for feature selections.
+Jupiter notebook containing the hyperparameter fine_tuning steps of partial models, and some exploratory work for feature selections.